retrojorgen/q-a/README.md

 ## Simple Q&A application

-Displays questions and answers for Nova Consulting Group created in Contentful.
+Displays questions and answers for the company Novacare, created in Contentful.
 Fetches results via GraphQL api, displays items in an accordion.

 ## To run application